 A. Purpose.
 This Section provides use and development regulations for Farmworker Housing Complexes in compliance with State law and as defined in Article 7 (Definitions).
-Employee housing for employees and their households consisting of up to thirty-six (36) beds in a group quarters or up to twelve (12) units or spaces designed for use by a single family or household shall be allowed subject to the provisions of this Section.
+Employee Farmworker housing for farm employees and their families households consisting of up to thirty-six (36) beds in a group quarters (Farmworker Housing Complex) or up to twelve (12) Farmworker Dwelling Units units or spaces designed for use by a single family or household shall be allowed subject to the provisions of this Section.
 Every person, or agent or officer thereof, constructing, operating, or maintaining a Farmworker Housing Complex shall comply with the requirements of this Section and all applicable health, safety and building codes and standards.

-- 1. A Farmworker Housing Complex shall be allowed as provided in Section 17021.8 of the Health and Safety Code, in any of the following zone districts that permit agricultural land uses: R-A, R-1-A, R-R, R-1-A, R-1-AH, R-1-E, R-1-EH, AE, AL, RE and O. - 2.
-A Farmworker Housing Complex shall permit the occupancy of employees, regardless of the industry or work performed, where the housing accommodations qualify as employee housing as defined in Section 17008 of the California Health and Safety Code and shall also permit occupancy of employees and the employees' household. - 3.
+- 1. A Farmworker Housing Complex shall be allowed in the AE and AL Zone Districts as provided in Section 17021.8 of the Health and Safety Code, in any of the following zone districts that permit agricultural land uses: R-A, R-1-A, R-R, R-1-A, R-1-EH, AE, AL, RE and O. - 2.
+A Farmworker Housing Complex shall permit the occupancy of employees, regardless of the industry or work performed, where the housing accommodations qualify as employee housing as defined in Section 17008 of the California Health and Safety Code and shall also permit occupancy of employees and the employees' household does not need to be located on the site of a qualifying agricultural operation where the farmworkers are employed, however, the occupants of the complex must be employed as a Farmworker in a commercial farming operation. - 3.
 A Farmworker Housing Complex provided by the employer and maintained in connection with the work or place where work is being performed must comply with all provisions of Section 17008(a) of the California Health and Safety Code. - 4.
 A Farmworker Housing Complex not maintained in connection with any workplace and provided by someone other than an agricultural employer must comply with all provisions of Section 17008(b) of the California Health and Safety Code, except the requirement that the housing accommodations must be located in a rural area. - 5.
 The minimum parcel size and number of units or beds to establish a Farmworker Housing Complex shall be as follows: